beverlymedtech/.github/profile/README.md

 This organization houses Beverly BioTech Open Source Algorithm distributuion and analysis center.

+BevTech Software is intended for development of Open source tools used to process biological data, or data to generated thorugh Chemical or BiomedicaL Engineering.

 <!--

 **Here are some ideas to get you started:**